devhl-labs/CocApi/README.md

 ### ClanService
 Downloads the clan, current war, war log, and league group for a given clan.

-### ClanService
+### ClanMemberService
-Iterates the Clan cached table searching for any clan with DownloadMembers enabled.
+Iterates the Clan cache table searching for any clan with DownloadMembers enabled.
 Every player present in the clan will be downloaded.
 Players added to the Players table by this service will have Download set to **false**.
 When the village leaves the tracked clan, it will no longer update and will eventually be removed from the cache.
 If you wish to continue tracking these villages, on the OnClanUpdated event check for new members using `Clan.ClanMembersJoined(e.Stored, e.Fetched)` and add them to the PlayersClient with Download set to true.

 ### CwlWarService
-Iterates over the Wars cached table for any war with a war tag.
+Iterates over the Wars cache table for any war with a war tag.
 Then queries the API and fires any appropriate updates.

 ### NewCwlWarService
 Queries the clan's league group from the cache to obtain the war tags.
 The API is then queried for each war tag.
 If the resulting war does not contain the desired clan, the war will be stored in memory.
 If the resulting war does contain the desired clan the war the NewWar event will be fired.